 Aunties are living proof of our infinite capacity to love.
-My sister has a packed and rich family life, each of her children having their own hobbies, challenges, lives and needs, yet she always has time for my son, taking a keen interest in his life and being there to help if he’s ever struggling.
+My sister has a packed and rich family life, each of her children having their own hobbies, challenges, lives and needs, yet she always has time for my daughter, taking a keen interest in her life and being there to help if she’s ever struggling.

 And that’s absolutely reciprocated with my nephews.

 Being an auntie is a different kind of love.
 Possibly a little how grandparents feel as depending on your relationship, you get all of the best bits.
 But it doesn't have to be dependent on biology.
 Few parents would knock back help and interest in their children, and few children and young people would knock back the attention of someone who loves them and cares about their wellbeing.
 That's why so many people are honorary aunties - it's because of who they are, not who they're related to.

 My 18 year-old nephew Alfie is built like a 7 ft SMEG refrigerator, sharp as a tack and completely independent.
 But as an adorable three-year old, he sometimes used to come and stay at my house at weekends.
 I’ve always loved reading, and I used to read him JR Tolkien.
 He LOVED it!!!
 I also remember spending an afternoon reading him (appropriate) excerpts of We need to talk about Kevin on a sunbed in Tenerife and my sister told me that he talked about it all night back at their apartment.
 He still loves reading now, and is articulate and smart.
 How wonderful to think I could have helped instil in him a love of the written word.